ClearEarthProject/AnnotationGuidelines/SeaIceReferenceOntologyGuidelines.md

 Example:

-* Because so much [ice]ice had melted out during the previous summer, a vast expanse of ocean was exposed to low winter air temperatures, encouraging ice growth.
+* Because so much [ice]<sub>ICE</sub> had melted out during the previous summer, a vast expanse of ocean was exposed to low winter air temperatures, encouraging ice growth.

 When describing a bounded region region of the ocean (e.g., a bay or sea or the whole ocean), there are three main characteristics of the entire set of ice within that region in common use within the sea ice community:

 1. **Ice concentration** - or how much of the surface of the region is covered by ice;
 2. **Ice stage of development** - rough proxy for the age of the ice in that region, since ice forms and degrades in well-described ways

-3. **Ice form** or the form of the ice - a rough description of the areal extent or size of the pieces of ice in the region (I.e., is there only one really big piece or is the ice in small chunks or even as slush on the surface of the water)
+3. **Ice form** or the form of the ice - a rough description of the areal extent or size of the pieces of ice in the region (i.e., is there only one really big piece or is the ice in small chunks or even as slush on the surface of the water)

-**Ice Form*** *refers to the extent or size of any chunk of ice floating in water.
+**Ice Form** refers to the extent or size of any chunk of ice floating in water.
 The principal kinds of floating ice at the sea surface are sea ice which is formed by the freezing of seawater at the surface, lake ice and river ice formed on rivers or lakes and glacier ice (ice of land origin).

-**The defined entity terms related to the f****orm of the sea ice in ****a region are**:
+**The defined entity terms related to the form of the sea ice in a region are**:

 *See definitions for these terms in the glossary.*

 *Examples:*

-* [Ice of land origin]ICE_FORM: [Ice]ICE formed on land or in an [ice shelf]ICE_FORM, found floating in water.
-The concept includes [ice]ICE that is stranded or grounded.
+* [Ice of land origin]<sub>ICE_FORM</sub>: [Ice]<sub>ICE</sub> formed on land or in an [ice shelf]<sub>ICE_FORM</sub>, found floating in water.
+The concept includes [ice]<sub>ICE</sub> that is stranded or grounded.

-* [Floe]ICE_FORM: Any contiguous piece of [sea ice]ICE_FORM.
+* [Floe]<sub>ICE_FORM</sub>: Any contiguous piece of [sea ice]<sub>ICE_FORM</sub>.

-* Pressure ridge: process that occurs when wind, ocean currents, and other forces push [sea ice]ICE_FORM around into piles that rise and form small mountains above the level [sea ice]ICE_FORM surface; ridges are initially thin and transparent with very sharp edges from blocks of [ice]ICE piling up; also see keels.
+* Pressure ridge: process that occurs when wind, ocean currents, and other forces push [sea ice]<sub>ICE_FORM</sub> around into piles that rise and form small mountains above the level [sea ice]<sub>ICE_FORM</sub> surface; ridges are initially thin and transparent with very sharp edges from blocks of [ice]<sub>ICE</sub> piling up; also see keels.

-**Ice Development (the age of the ice)**** **or Ice Stage of Development is a phrase used to classify sea ice for operational purposes using the appearance and thickness of the ice as a proxy for its age.
+**Ice Development (the age of the ice)**or Ice Stage of Development is a phrase used to classify sea ice for operational purposes using the appearance and thickness of the ice as a proxy for its age.

 These terms are derived from understanding how many winter and/or summer seasons the ice has lived.
 A nice graphic depicting the major ice development terms and how they relate to the number of winter freezing seasons or summer melting seasons the ice has lived through comes from wikipedia: